The Synergy Logo represents

 The Tamarisk Tree

-It can also be seen as the Tree of Life or perhaps our own Family Tree?
+The Tamarisk Tree can also be seen as the Tree of Life or perhaps even our own Family Tree?

 Brings peace and calm and is encircled with a heart of love.